Site icon San Francisco Senior Beat

 Quitting wasn’t easy.
 Through the internet, she discovered somatic therapy, which uses mind-body techniques to shift ingrained habits.
 There is growing evidence for these as a complementary treatment for substance abuse, according to Albert Wong, former professor of somatic therapy at John F. Kennedy University and currently an educator and trainer in the field.

-Kalisch went on to get a training certificate at the Kiloby Center for Recovery in Rancho Mirage, California.
+Kalisch went on to get an online training certificate at Kiloby Inquiries.
 With other students, she has been practicing “somatic inquiry,” which involves observing all the body’s senses to get more in touch with feelings and beliefs related to addiction and trauma from childhood.

 While studying to be a jazz dancer under a former member of the Martha Graham Dance Company, Kalisch said, she became addicted to amphetamines.